The name of the association is the Witham & District Chamber of Commerce & Industry. It is hereinafter referred to as ‘the Chamber’.

 - and firms and companies shall appoint a representative to attend and vote at meetings of the Chamber.

-- All subscriptions shall become due on the first day of April in each year and no Member shall be entitled to vote at any meetings unless his subscription shall have been previously paid.
-Any company issued with at invoice on 1st April who has failed to pay by 30th June will be no longer be a member.
+- All subscriptions shall become due on the first day of original Approval in each year and no Member shall be entitled to vote at any meetings unless his subscription shall have been previously paid.
+Any company issued with at invoice that is not paid within 30 days be no longer be a member.

 The Officers of the Chamber shall be a: